rweather/stackable-6502-computer/README.md

 If you want to lay out your own shield PCB, then you can use the `Stackable6502Shield` symbol and footprint from `kicad/Library` as a starting point.

+See [Build-Base-Board.md](doc/Build-Base-Board.md) in the `doc` subdirectory for instructions on building the base board.

 I/O Board
 ---------